gerard-morera/CP/README.md

 - Ruby

 This is my favourite language and consequently the one I have spent most of my days studying.
 I love Ruby because it has a big commitment on Object Orientation, everything is an object and every action is a method call and, unlike other languages, the programmer specifies what needs to be done rather than how to do it.
 That makes ruby the most elegant and readable language I know.
-I find it so hard to escape from beauty...
+This is [Logger parser](https://github.com/gerard-morera/logger_parser) is an app that converts the information of the logger to a more readable way.

 - Rails